-The Public Participation Plan was posted for the 45-day public review and comment period on Friday, March 26, 2021.
-The public comment period ends at 4:00 p.m., on Monday, May 10, 2021.
+A public notice of the proposed update and public comment period, with a list of the significant changes from the 2018 Plan was issued to the Interest and Affected Parties list, and the draft March 2021 Public Participation Plan was posted on the BACTS website for the 45-day public review and comment period on Friday, March 26, 2021.
+The notice was also posted on BACTS' Facebook page.

+The public comment period ended at 4:00 p.m., on Monday, May 10, 2021.
+No public comments were received.